sharon-hadar-leverate/dockers_gcloud/README.md

 ## install mongodb

 Create an account here: https://mlab.com/
-Create new database choose a name for it (for example "sharonhadar_db")
+Create new database: choose sand box free db, choose a name for it (for example "sharonhadar_db")
 Submit order

 #### Connect to MongoDB data base